yuhuanq/mdwiki-seed/en/navigation.md

 <!--
-  -- Name of your wiki
+  -- Yuhuan's Wiki
   -- Do NOT remove the leading `#` character.
   -->

-# Your wiki name
+# Yuhuan's Wiki

 <!--